 - Check the floor of your room and bathroom – is it picked up?

-These are super simple tasks to tackle and they instantly clean up personal spaces, and help jump start the day with a clear and clutter free environment.
+These are super simple tasks to tackle and they instantly clean up personal spaces and help jump-start the day with a clean and clutter-free environment.

 - Did you leave any of your dishes around the house? – All dishes in the sink.

 - Pick up any toys, or activities you have left lying around.